aaronhelton/skjold/README.md

 These are the things I think I still need to do, but I haven't fully evaluated all of them.

-1. Figure out how to import any combination of ontologies and instances without cluttering the graphs.
-2. Build web-based admin for aspect CRUD, complete with roles.
-3. Improve web admin forms for the triplestore, perhaps with autocompletes and more compact views.
-4. Create a basic HTML (non-admin) interface for viewing graphs and browsing by rdf:type.
+1. Create a basic HTML (non-admin) interface for viewing graphs and browsing by rdf:type.
-5. Build out non-HTML views like JSON-LD, RDF/Turtle, and RDF/XML.
+2. Build out non-HTML views like JSON-LD, RDF/Turtle, and RDF/XML.
-6. Search.
+3. Search.
-7. SPARQL endpoint?

 Contributing
 ------------